The Dr. Jane’s HealthyPetNet Foundation takes pride in the hard work of all its

 A private non-profit, the PAL organization has operated most of its 30 years

-transferring to the nearly completed construction of their first facility, the
+to the nearly completed construction of their first facility, the PAL’s Adoption

-for animals in need through the active promotion of long-term pet adoptions,
+animals in need through the active promotion of long-term pet adoptions, educating

-educating the populace about the humane treatment of all animals and working to
+the populace about the humane treatment of all animals and working to end pet overpopulation

-24 hours a day.
-They are working to create a communal feeling among the pets,
+hours a day.
+They are working to create a communal feeling among the pets, helping

-helping to relieve the stress of their abandonment and to socialize them to
+to relieve the stress of their abandonment and to socialize them to adapt to multi-pet

 Just as the PAL folks have instituted a higher standard for their care, they